Thenlie/mdnman/lib/html/global_attributes/itemtype/index.md

 ---
-title: itemtype
+title: HTML itemtype global attribute
+short-title: itemtype
-slug: Web/HTML/Global_attributes/itemtype
+slug: Web/HTML/Reference/Global_attributes/itemtype
 page-type: html-attribute
 spec-urls: https://html.spec.whatwg.org/multipage/microdata.html#attr-itemtype
 ---

 {{HTMLSidebar("Global_attributes")}}

-The [global attribute](/en-US/docs/Web/HTML/Global_attributes) **`itemtype`** specifies the URL of the vocabulary that will be used to define `itemprop`'s (item properties) in the data structure.
+The [global attribute](/en-US/docs/Web/HTML/Reference/Global_attributes) **`itemtype`** specifies the URL of the vocabulary that will be used to define `itemprop`'s (item properties) in the data structure.

-[`itemscope`](/en-US/docs/Web/HTML/Global_attributes/itemscope) is used to set the scope of where in the data structure the vocabulary set by `itemtype` will be active.
+[`itemscope`](/en-US/docs/Web/HTML/Reference/Global_attributes/itemscope) is used to set the scope of where in the data structure the vocabulary set by `itemtype` will be active.

 Google and other major search engines support the [schema.org](https://schema.org/) vocabulary for structured data.
 This vocabulary defines a standard set of type names and property names.
 For example, `MusicEvent` indicates a concert performance, with [`startDate`](https://schema.org/startDate) and [`location`](https://schema.org/location) properties specifying the concert's key details.
 In this case, [`MusicEvent`](https://schema.org/MusicEvent) would be the URL used by `itemtype`, with `startDate` and location as `itemprop`'s which [`MusicEvent`](https://schema.org/MusicEvent) defines.